reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 <Hint>

 Your Effect knows which room it connected to.
-Is there any information that you might want to pass to your Event function?
+Is there any information that you might want to pass to your Effect Event?

 </Hint>